 Three to four weeks into the semester: Roommate honeymoon period ends; homesickness often begins.

-Fraternity/Sorority Recruitment or other competitive group selections (auditions): Stress over decision whether or not to participate, anxiety over the process, possible disappointment or “buyer’s remorse” at the outcome.
-Timing differs on campuses.
-This event may come at the beginning of the fall semester, mid-semester or be delayed to the spring semester.
+Fraternity/sorority recruitment or other competitive group selections (auditions): Stress over decision whether or not to participate, anxiety over the process, possible disappointment or “buyer’s remorse” at the outcome.
+Timing differs among campuses.
+This event may come at the beginning of the fall semester, mid-semester, or be delayed to the spring semester.

 Midterm examinations and papers: Grades may be mediocre or poor for the first time in the student’s life.